Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Cell-permeable, genotype-selective antitumor agent that activates p53-dependent transcription.
+NSC 146109 hydrochloride is a cell-permeable, genotype-selective antitumor agent that activates p53-dependent transcription.
 Increases levels of endogenous p53 in tumor cells and protects p53 from Mdm2-mediated degradation.
 Displays some selectivity for tumor cells vs. normal cells in an MTT cell viability assay.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-All Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.

 Dolma et al (2003) Identification of genotype-selective antitumor agents using synthetic lethal chemical screening in engineered human tumor cells.
 Cancer Cell 3 285 PMID: 12676586

 Berkson et al (2005) Pilot screening programme for small molecule activators of p53.
 Int.J.Cancer 115 701 PMID: 15729694